 Portable devices designed to treat 0.5 or 1L of water at a time.
 By beaming UV light through water, they damage the DNA of microbes, pathogens and viruses.
-It’s the same tech used in commercial bottling plants and municipal water systems.
+It’s the same technology used in commercial bottling plants and municipal water systems.